 Annexation by Ethiopia

 Ethiopia claimed Eritrea controversially in 1962.
 Then followed the decades-long fight for independence.
-Lead by the Eritrean Liberation Front (ELF) and later the Eritrean People's Liberation Front (EPLF), armed revolt against the Ethiopian government was undertaken.
+Armed uprising against the Ethiopian government was carried out under the Eritrean Liberation Front (ELF) first, then the Eritrean People's Liberation Front (EPLF).

 Independence